ajhayden/TechnicalInterviewCourse/Class_06_Frontend_Interviews_And_Merge_Sort/README.md

-# Class 6 - Behavioral Interviews
+# Class 6 - Frontend and Merge Sort